-This is the final link in our chain, which ends on the property with the eucalyptus and acacia adjoining Edward Fenn's road to Glenwood.
+This is just behind the trees most people would see in the final link in our circuit, which ends on the property with the eucalyptus and acacia adjoining Edward Fenn's road to Glenwood.
 A new neighbor just bought it.
 He likes to manage his land just for the sheer pleasure of making it healthier.
 It keeps him sane in his high pressure Silicon Valley job.
-He wants to help and I want to help him.
+If I whack this broom it will expose me to cat's ear and thistles which tend to land here and breed, then blowing onto my place.
+He's a decent sort.
+So instead of suing people under the weed law nobody uses, I decided to help him by whacking the broom and dealing with the seed.
 I hope this discussion got you thinking, about how important human relationships are to the shape the land assumes.
 We can learn something about ourselves by learning to recognize in the land the consequences of our decisions.
 They aren't all what I think most people would like to think.

 I wish him luck.
-I'll do what I can.
+I'll do what I can, but not what I cannot.

-If there is one thing I have learned in 24 years of restoration work, it it's that the land takes its shape according to how humans treat each other, that there really is an unbreakable linkage between its vitality and the moral conduct of human affairs.
+If there is one thing I have learned in 25 years of restoration work, it it's that the land takes its shape according to how humans treat each other, that there really is an unbreakable linkage between its vitality and the moral conduct of human affairs.
 What we seldom see is how those feedbacks work, especially when it comes to the collective exercise of emotive whimsy.
 Speaking of which...